dadrian/dadrian.io/content/blog/posts/reasons-to-go-to-grad-school.md

 demeaning, and disheartening][gradschoolmentalhealth].

 I've been in the notorious position in grad school where I hated my life, and was wondering why I was there.
-During the fall my second year, I was lucky to line up an internship at Google on the Chrome Security team for the following summer.
+In the fall of 2015, the start of my second year, I was lucky to line up an internship at Google on the Chrome Security team for the following summer.
 While I was interviewing, I was originally planning on quitting the PhD program and hoping to get a full-time job at Google after my internship.
 By the time I actually started the internship, I had decided I wanted to stay in grad school.
-In November, I read a paper by Phil Rogaway, ["The Moral Character of Cryptographic Work"][moralcrypto], which inspired me to keep working on some projects that I thought were important, but wouldn't necessarily result in publications.
+In November of 2015, I read a paper by Phil Rogaway, ["The Moral Character of Cryptographic Work"][moralcrypto], which inspired me to keep working on some projects that I thought were important, but wouldn't necessarily result in publications.
 I also sorted out what I actually wanted to do with my career and my life, at least for the next few years, and thought about what I enjoyed doing outside of school.

 For me, I finished my PhD because I was proud of the work we were doing.
 I thought we had a positive impact on the security of the Internet as a whole.